Blood Sisters (TV series)

-Blood Sisters is a 2022 Nigerian thriller series produced by Netflix.
-The series, which has been described as the first Nigerian Netflix Original series, stars Ini Dima-Okojie and Nancy Isime in the lead, with Ramsey Noah, Kate Henshaw, Wale Ojo, Kehinde Bankole, Deyemi Okanlawon, Gabriel Afolayan, Tope Tedela among other cast members.
-The four-part series was released on 5 May 2022 and the release was born of the collaboration of Netflix and Mo Abudu through her media company, Ebonylife TV.
+Blood Sisters is a Nigerian thriller television series.
+The series, which has been described as the first Nigerian Netflix Original series, stars Ini Dima-Okojie and Nancy Isime in the lead, with Ramsey Nouah, Kate Henshaw, Wale Ojo, Kehinde Bankole, Deyemi Okanlawon, Gabriel Afolayan, Tope Tedela among other cast members.
+The four-part series was released on 5 May 2022 on Netflix.
+The release was a collaboration of Netflix and Mo Abudu through her media company, Ebonylife TV.
 Blood Sisters was directed by Biyi Bandele and Kenneth Gyang.

 Synopsis

-The crime thriller follows the story of two friends, Sarah (Ini Dima-Okojie) and Kemi (Nancy Isime), who became fugitives after Sarah's husband to be, Kola (Deyemi Okanlawon), disappears mysteriously on their engagement day, the circumstances surrounding his disappearance became a mystery to the public until he (Kola) was declared dead few days after when his body was found in a shallow grave.
+The crime thriller follows the story of two friends, Sarah and Kemi, who became fugitives after Sarah's husband to be, Kola disappears mysteriously on their engagement day, the circumstances surrounding his disappearance became a mystery to the public until he (Kola) was declared dead few days after when his body was found in a shallow grave.
 This situation then made Sarah and Kemi wanted fugitives, as they had to leave town in escape for their lives.
 As everyone tries to find Kola's killer, more secrets about Kola, his siblings, mother and family feud became revealed.